Judge denies AIG motion in BofA $8.5 billion settlement

-NEW YORK A New York judge on Tuesday rejected an effort by American International Group Inc (AIG.N) and other objectors to Bank of America Corp's (BAC.N) proposed $8.5 billion (5.2 billion pounds) mortgage bond settlement to convert the case to a proceeding that may have widened its scope.
+NEW YORK A New York judge on Tuesday rejected an effort by AIG Inc (AIG.N) and other objectors to Bank of America Corp's (BAC.N) proposed $8.5 billion (5.2 billion pounds) mortgage bond settlement to convert the case to a proceeding that may have widened its scope.

 New York state Supreme Court Justice Barbara Kapnick, who must decide whether to approve the settlement, denied the motion by AIG and other groups of investors to turn the limited proceeding known as an Article 77 into a broader inquiry known as a plenary action.